Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Analysis of Heavy Mass Merger

-For the EoS-$\Delta p_{0.0}$, we observe $\rho_\mathrm{max}$ experiencing a sharp transition into pure quark zone, resulting in the remnant entering into the HMHS phase.
-The remnant remains there for a brief amount of time, after which it enters exponential growth, leading to core collapse into BH.
-In Fig.~\ref{fig:1.38_spectogram}, this leads to the presence of a hotspot in the spectogram, which was also reported in \cref{1.34,1.36}.
+For the EoS-$\Delta p_{0.0}$, we observe $\rho_\mathrm{max}$ experiencing a sharp transition into the pure quark regime, resulting in the remnant entering into the HMHS phase.
+The remnant remains there for a very short amount of time, after which it enters exponential growth in $\rho_\mathrm{max}$, leading to collapse into BH.
+The $f_\mathrm{GW}$ also increases in this time span and halts at a higher frequency for a short period, this is also reflected in spectogram (Fig.~\ref{fig:1.38_spectogram}).
 However, in contrast to the low-mass and intermediate-mass mergers, the heavy-mass merger spectrogram shows a further shooting of the frequency, followed by a complete disappearance, indicating the remnant has experienced BH ringdown.